glennblock/extensions/attachment.md

 ...
 --AaB03x
 ```
-## Receiving attachments
+## Receiving items with attachments
-A client MAY receive a response that contains links that represent downloadable attachments.
+A client MAY receive a response that contains `items` with links that represent downloadable attachments.

 ### Attachment render value
 A new `render` value of `attachment` is introduced for links.
 This informs the client that it should treat the `href` for the link as downloadable.
 Clients that do not support the `attachment` value for render MUST treat the associated href as a navigation link.